A Journey to the Safavid capitals

 Qazvin is a nice city with a caravanserai turned into a real arts district, original museums and a handful of decent dining options.
 Famous for its mats and seedless grapes, it was once the capital of all of Iran, but for most foreign travelers, it is above all a starting point for excursions to the famous castles of the Assassins and hikes in the stunning Alamut Valley.
 The city center is Azadi Sq, known as Sabz Meydan.
 The bazaar and the aisles to the southeast are the most atmospheric areas to wander at random.

-is the largest city and capital of the Province of Qazvin in Iran.
+Qazvin is the largest city and capital of the Province of Alborz in Iran.
 The city was the secondly selected capital of the Persian Empire Safavid dynasty in 1548–1598.
 Archaeological discoveries in the Qazvin Plain reveal urban civilization dating back at least nine millennia.
 Qazvin connects Tehran, Isfahan and the Persian Gulf geographically to the Caspian Sea and Asia Minor, hence its strategic location through the ages

 Qazvin was one of the main places in the history of Persia and it is from there that his reputation as an impenetrable fortress is born.
 During the fall of the Safavids, Qazvin was the center of the Persian meeting for the liberation of the Persian territories invaded by Ottoman, Russian and Afghan forces in the west, north,